 Glossary of Terms

-Definition: An umbrella term (like “online harassment”) meant to encompass a number of harassing online behaviors, “cyberbulling” generally refers to bullying that takes place in an online forum.
-Like physical bullying, cyberbullying is aimed at young people and may involve harassing, threatening, embarrassing, or humiliating young people online.
+Definition: An umbrella term (like “online harassment”) meant to encompass a number of harassing online behaviors.
+Like physical bullying, “cyberbulling” is generally aimed at young people and may involve threats, embarrassment, or humiliation in an online setting.
 As Cyberbullying.org states, cyberbullying isn’t just a kid problem; it affects young adults on college campuses as well.

 Example: In a tragic and now infamous episode of cyberbullying, a twelve-year-old girl took her own life in New Jersey.